ojitha/ojitha.github.io/notes/scm.md

 git config --global --list
 ```

-Here the log to show all the branches
+Here is the log to show all the branches

 ```bash
 git log --oneline --all --graph --decorate